Karlo-I/notes_taking_app/README.md

 - Advanced Retrieval Pipeline: Output generation uses a 3-stage retrieval process: 1.
 LLM identifies relevant `topics` from the query, 2.
 Vector search is strictly filtered to those topics (ensuring umbrella concepts like "Chapter 3" are found even if the query only says "871m"), 3.
 LLM re-ranking filters out noisy snippets before the final generation.
 - Topic Extraction: Runs automatically in `review.py` after a note is approved.
 Uses a cheap Haiku call to extract 1-3 broad topics and links them in the `note_topics` table.
 - Re-ranking: Uses a cheap Haiku call to read the first 250 characters of up to 12 retrieved notes, returning only the top 8 most relevant indices to save context window space and prevent hallucination.
+- Dashboard: The dashboard provides insights into your knowledge base and thinking process:
+    - **Resurfaced Thought:** Randomly surfaces an approved note from your database to spark reflection.
+    - **Activity Heatmap:** A GitHub-style contribution graph showing your note creation history over time.
+    - **Knowledge Composition:** A donut chart visualizing the breakdown of your notes (Claims, Reflections, Questions).
+    - **Thinking Quality Metrics:** Tracks your critique efficiency, including Approval Rate, Average Dialogue Turns, and Average Tokens used per critique session.

+    *Note: The dashboard uses a FastAPI bridge to query the database.
+Aggregated metrics (like the heatmap) use an unscoped connection to see across all users, while specific data respects Row Level Security (RLS).*

 ## 13. Potential Future Adjustments to the Set Parameters